rob-moss/terraform-iks/README.md

 Once successful, the collector is installed into your Kubernetes cluster and requires you to claim it as target in Intersight->Target.
 You will use the following steps to get the Device ID and Code:

 Download kube_config for the {cluster_name} from Intersight or your {cluster_name}_kube workspace.

 Execute:

     kubectl <path_to_kubeconfig> port-forward <collector_pod_id> 9110

 Execute this to get the Device ID:

     curl -s http://localhost:9110/DeviceIdentifiers

-    Execte this to get the Claim Code:
+Execute this to get the Claim Code:

     curl -s http://localhost:9110/SecurityTokens

 Once successful, open the Optimizer in Intersight and view insights for the App just deployed: